NateWolves/Bootstrap-Portfolio/README.md

-# HW-Bootstrap
+# Bootstrap Portfolio

-Week 2 assignment of website built with the Bootstrap frame work.
+A static portfolio site built with the Bootstrap frame work.
+This site is my first implementation of the Bootstrap CDN and the grid format.